brunoluiz/crossplane-explorer/README.md

 ## 🧾 To-do

-- Re-do the `addNodes` feature
 - Understand why first render of statusbar is not rendering selected path without hack
+- Add search on the viewer
 - Fix colouring flipping when highlighted
-- Fix issues with path not rendering values correctly
 - Refactor bubbles package to be more domain driven or fit the hexagonal architecture
 - Open issue around issues on colour rendering on tables bubbles (reason why I had to fork)
 - Open issue at crossplane so people can use their tracing parsers